bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/README.md

 N. A. Bakshi and J. Schneider are with the Robotics Institute, School of Computer Science, Carnegie Mellon University, Pittsburgh, PA 15213

 (c) Nikhil Angad Bakshi 2023 (nabakshi@cs.cmu.edu)

+### Acknowledgements

+This material is based upon work supported by the U.S. Army Research Office and the U.S. Army Futures Command under Contract No. W911NF-20-D-0002.
+Authors would like to acknowledge the contributions of Conor Igoe, Tejus Gupta and Arundhati Banerjee to the development of the STAR algorithm.
+Additionally the work on the physical platforms and true-to-life simulations were enabled thanks to Herman Herman, Jesse Holdaway, Prasanna Kannappan, Luis Ernesto Navarro-Serment, Maxfield Kassel and Trenton Tabor.